davidpallmann/sql-database-binding-azurefunc-v1/README.md

 ## Input Binding

 An input binding will perform a query and pass your function the query results as a DataTable.
 You can then work with the results by enumerating the DataRow items in the table.
+Or if you prefer, the data can be passed to your function as a JSON string.

 ### Parameters